A Mom and Daughter Covid Tale

 A week after feeling my first symptoms, Colette and I both went back to the Pepsi Center for more tests.
 The following Monday, we got the results that we were both positive.
 That same day, Collette came down with a low fever and was pretty sleepy.
 It was as if the test results had manifested it into being.
 I was of course worried to death, but she seemed fine otherwise.
 I had seen her much worse during previous ailments.
 I made sure to update her school nurses.
 They said she could come back to school 14 days after the fever.
 That meant that instead of 10 days we were now looking at 24 days of isolation.
 Holy moly!

-Looking back, now that we are all healthy again and life back to “normal,” I have a couple thoughts, but mostly I just feel thankful.
+Looking back, now that we are all healthy again and life back to “normal,” I have a couple of thoughts, but mostly I just feel thankful.
 On a few occasions, I was more than overwhelmed by the thought of taking care of myself AND my daughter, while sick, with no help.
-But after going through it all, I realized I had a ton of help.
+Suffering covid with kids can be challenging.
+But after going through it all, despite the difficulties of managing covid with kids, I realized I had a ton of help.

-Like everyone else, I look forward to getting the good ‘ol days back again.
-In the meantime, I hope my story will help ease the fear for other Moms, who find themselves in a similar situation.
+Like everyone else, I look forward to getting the good ‘ole days back again.
+In the meantime, I hope my story will help ease the fear for other Moms, who find themselves in a similar situation, fighting covid with kids.
 Be smart, but not fearful.
 You will get through this, just like Colette and I did, and just like you have gotten through dozens of other scary moments that come along with being a mom.